Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment: Legendre collocation method for the normal modes

-where $x_j$ is the $j$-th point among $N+1$ discrete grid points in $D$.
+where $x_j$ is the $j$-th point among $(N+1)$ discrete grid points in $\Omega$.
 As seen from the above formula, the collocation method essentially requires the weighted residuals to be 0 only at the specified discrete points, and the equations established to solve for unknown functions are expressed in the physical space instead of the spectral space.
-In other words, the collocation method requires that the original equation be strictly established only at discrete grid points $x_j$ and not elsewhere in $D$.
-The basis functions of the CCM are the Chebyshev orthogonal polynomials \cite{Boyd2001}, which are defined on the interval $x \in [-1, 1]$ as follows:
+In other words, the collocation method requires that the original equation be strictly established only at discrete grid points $x_j$ and not elsewhere in $\Omega$.
+The basis functions of the LCM are the Legendre orthogonal polynomials \cite{Boyd2001}, which are defined on the interval $x \in [-1, 1]$ as follows:

-In the CCM, the $N+1$ discrete grid points $x_j$ on the interval $[-1,1]$ can be taken to be the nonequidistant Chebyshev-Gauss-Lobbatto (CGL) collocation grid points, as follows:

-The CGL points correspond to the extreme points of the Chebyshev polynomials \cite{Gottlieb1977}.
-For $x \in [a,b]$, we provide the following more general form of Eqs.~\eqref{eq:19} and \eqref{eq:20}:

-Eq.~\eqref{eq:21} is the equivalent form of Eqs.~\eqref{eq:19} and \eqref{eq:20} for an arbitrary interval.
-In the solution process of the CCM, all functions are represented by their values at the $(N+1)$ CGL points.
-Accordingly, each function in the solution obtained via the CCM can be expressed as an $(N+1)$-dimensional column vector, as follows:
+where $x \in [-1, 1]$ can be simply scaled to any bounded interval $\Omega$.
+In LCM, the $(N+1)$ discrete grid points $x_j$ on the interval $[-1,1]$ can be used as the nonequidistant Legendre-Gauss-Lobatto (LGL) collocation points, $x_0=-1$, $x_N=1$, and $\{x_j\}_{j=1}^{N-1}$ are the zeros of $P_N^{'}(x)$ \cite{Gottlieb1977}.
+In the solution process of the LCM, all functions are represented by their values at the $(N+1)$ LGL points.
+Accordingly, each function in the solution obtained via the LCM can be expressed as an $(N+1)$-dimensional column vector as follows:

-To apply the CCM to the differential equations given in Eq.~\eqref{eq:13}, the discretization of the operator $L$ is necessary.
-This operator may contain derivatives, multiplications, and/or integrations. \begin{enumerate} \item Derivatives
+To apply the LCM to the differential equations given in Eq.~\eqref{eq:10}, the discretization of the operators $\mathcal{L}$ and $\mathcal{B}$ are necessary.
+The operators may contain derivatives, multiplications, and/or integrations. \begin{enumerate} \item Derivatives

-The derivative $u'(x)$ of the function $u(x)$ is sometimes included in the $L$ operator; we express the relationship between the two as follows:
+The derivative $u'(x)$ of the function $u(x)$ is sometimes included in the $\mathcal{L}$ operator; we express the relation between the two as follows: